isomerpages/moe-sls/_teachers/SLS Superhero Quiz/Jigsaw Activities for Teamwork.md

   <hr>
   <ol>
     <li>Create an engaging Team Quiz by applying strategies that encourage team spirit.
 In this example, we will apply the Jigsaw Technique.</li>
-    <li>Create Activities in a lesson with preselected reading materials for each member of the team.
+    <li>Create Activities in a Module with preselected reading materials for each member of the team.
 For example, all team members A to read materials in Activity A and so forth.
       <a target="_blank" href="/teacher-user-guide/enact/change-access-to-activities/">Edit the Activity Access so that students can only see materials for their role</a>.
     </li>
     <div style="text-align:center;">